Debt/Income Ratio

-The ratio of debt to income is a tool lenders use to calculate how much money is available for a monthly home loan payment after you meet your various other monthly debt payments.
+The debt to income ratio is a tool lenders use to determine how much of your income is available for a monthly mortgage payment after you meet your other monthly debt payments.

-Typically, underwriting for conventional loans needs a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+For the most part, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be applied to housing costs (including loan principal and interest, private mortgage insurance, homeowner's insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing costs (this includes mortgage principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt.
-Recurring debt includes things like auto payments, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month which can be applied to housing costs and recurring debt together.
+Recurring debt includes things like car loans, child support and credit card payments.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing